University of Gothenburg

 CES cooperates closely with the Centre for European Research at the University of Gothenburg (CERGU).
 The teaching is therefore always connected to current international research within the field.
 CES and CERGU together make up a Jean Monnet Centre of Excellence, which is awarded to complete academic environments with excellence in both teaching and research in the field of European Studies.

-The ”Europakunskapskollegiet” was created in 2014.
-This group consists of one teacher from each of the disciplines, and is tasked with, among other things, continuing an on-going discussion on the meaning and content of European Studies as a discipline.
+The faculty of European Studies was created in 2014.
+This group consists of one teacher from each of the disciplines and is tasked with, among other things, continuing an ongoing discussion on the meaning and content of European Studies as a discipline.
 The group also makes up the core of the group of teachers who assess bachelor and master level theses.

 The Council for European Studies at the University of Gothenburg (REGU)

 CES has its own working life council, REGU, which plays a very important role in providing strategic advice on the long-term development of education, and in strengthening the links between CES and the surrounding society.
 The council meets twice a year.
-The members hold senior positions in culture, business and the public sector, at local, regional, national and European level.
-The Executive Master's Program in European Studies and the course Europe in the World are two examples of strategic development work that REGU has contributed.
+The members hold senior positions in culture, business, and the public sector, at local, regional, national, and European levels.